AdaCore/spark2014/docs/ug/gnatprove_by_example/manual_proof.rst

   nonlinear.adb:4:11:VC_POSTCONDITION

-Right click on the corresponding location in the ``Locations`` terminal of GPS and select the menu
+Right click on the corresponding location in the ``Locations`` terminal of GNAT Studio and select the menu
 :menuselection:`SPARK --> Start Manual Proof`.
 The manual proof interface immediately starts.
 Both the ``Proof Tree`` and the ``Verification Condition``